About Project

 • This digital archive has been constructed to grow.
 It is designed to be functional, easily maintained and in the image of the PGA – networked and flexible.
 It is also intended to inspire you to add your own stories.
 Of course, don’t share anyone else’s story without explicit permission and do not include information that could put anyone at risk.

-At a time of rising nationalisms, xenophobia and militarism, the stories included here will inspire you.
+Against corporate greed, rising nationalisms, xenophobia, and militarism, the stories included here will inspire.
 Our resistance was as transnational as capital.
 And it continues.

 For more information and to get involved please contact pgaoralhistory.